domterm application is terminal emulator, REPL console,

-The name “DomTerm” refers to that it works by manipulating the Document Object Model (DOM) of a browser: the nested structure of elements, text, and attributes.
+The name “DomTerm” is due tp that it works by manipulating the Document Object Model (DOM) of a browser: the nested structure of elements, text, and attributes.
 (Also, most other appropriate names were already taken...)

 DomTerm is Free Software (open-source) available at https://github.com/PerBothner/DomTerm.
 The older JWebTerminal project was based on similar concepts, but was mostly written in Java using Javafx WebView.